xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration.md

         You have set up the tunnel client in your local machine.

-    * Step 3: Copy the command line in the dialog and run it in your CLI to start the tunnel.
+    * Step 3: Copy the command in the dialog and run it in your CLI to start the tunnel.

-        For example, the command line is:
+        An example command looks like this:

         ```groovy
         ./kt start